Shen-tokyomed/Breast_AI_CFLCM_tool/README.md

 Please refer `/sample/1.CSV` to confirm the input data sample.

 *Addition information:
-The recommended settings for the analysis modules of the pipeline of Cellprofiler is:
+The settings for the analysis modules of the pipeline of Cellprofiler is required as below:
 1. LoadImages
 2. ColorToGray
 3. IndentifyPrimaryObjects